Onboarding & Migration to Alfred 5

 1. Activating your Powerpack

-If you're a Mega Supporter license holder, or you purchased in 2019, follow the "Buy or Upgrade Powerpack" button to get your free upgrade.
+If you're a Mega Supporter license holder, or you purchased in 2022, follow the "Buy or Upgrade Powerpack" button to get your free Alfred 5 upgrade.
 You'll need to enter your old details, and your new license will be reissued!

 2. Backing up and Migrating your Preferences

-At this point, if Alfred can see preferences from Alfred 3 or 2, you'll be presented with the following screen:
+At this point, if Alfred can see preferences from a previous version of Alfred, you'll be given the option to use your existing preferences.

-We recommend backing up your Alfred 3 preferences before starting; Click the "Backup files above to tar.gz file".
+We recommend backing up your preferences before starting; Click the "Backup files above to tar.gz file".

-If Alfred doesn't find any permissions, you'll see a "No previous versions of Alfred found, continue without migration" message.
+If Alfred doesn't find any past preferences, you'll see a "No previous versions of Alfred found, continue without migration" message.
 Find out next steps if you're expecting Alfred to find existing preferences.

 3. Granting Alfred Permissions